luke-griggs/insider_trading/apps/briefs/reportV5.md

 *   this is for my eyes only - be direct and analytical.
 *   **source reliability:** the input data is derived from analyses that assessed source reliability. use this implicit understanding – give more weight to information from reliable sources and treat claims originating solely from known low-reliability/propaganda sources with appropriate caution in your analysis and 'take'. explicitly mentioning source reliability isn't necessary unless a major contradiction hinges on it.
 *   **writing style:** aim for the tone of an extremely well-informed, analytical friend with a dry wit and access to incredible information processing. be insightful, engaging, and respect my time. make complex topics clear without oversimplifying. integrate facts, significance, and your take naturally.
-*   **leverage your strengths:** process all the info, spot cross-domain patterns, draw on relevant background knowledge (history, economics, etc.), explain clearly, and provide that grounded-yet-insightful analytical layer.
+*   **leverage your strengths:** process all the info, spot cross-domain patterns, draw on relevant background knowledge (finance, economics, etc.), explain clearly, and provide that grounded-yet-insightful analytical layer.

 give me the brief i couldn't get before ai - one that combines human-like insight with superhuman information processing.
 """.strip()